joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/100000007272075/lebanon-beirut-blast.html?searchResultPosition=3

 **Penske Reverses Course, Closes Indianapolis 500 to Fans**\
 `Roger Penske has reversed course and decided not to allow fans at the Indianapolis 500 later this month.
-The 104th running of “The Greatest Spectacle in Racing” will be the first without spectators, who showed up at Indianapolis Motor Speedway every year, even during the Great Depression.`\
+The 104th running of “The Great American Race” will be the first without spectators, who showed up at Indianapolis Motor Speedway every year, even during the Great Depression.`\
 https://nytimes.com/aponline/2020/08/04/sports/ap-car-indycar-indy-500-no-fans-.html?searchResultPosition=4

 **Scientists Uncover Biological Signatures of the Worst Covid-19 Cases**\